 The plan offers rights with respect to Company shares to the members of the BGE, the senior management and a limited number of management staff members of the Company and a number of its subsidiaries (the rights, "performance share units" and the shares, "performance shares").

-Each performance share unit entitles the beneficiary to acquire one performance share subject to the conditions of the Performance Share Plan 2015-2017.
-These performance share units will vest following a vesting period of three years, conditional to the achievement of a pre-set performance target.
-The performance target is set annually by the Board of Directors, in line with the Company strategy.
+Each performance share unit entitles the beneficiary to acquire one performance share for free subject to the conditions of the performance share plan.
+These performance share units will vest following a vesting period of three years, conditional to the achievement of pre-set performance targets.

+The performance targets are set annually by the Board of Directors, in line with the Company strategy.
+Company financials retained as performance targets covering the 2019-2021 performance period are EBITDA growth and elements of cumulative cash flow.

 The precise vesting level of the performance share units will depend upon the actual achievement level of the vesting criterion, with no vesting at all if the actual performance is below the defined minimum threshold.
 Upon achievement of said threshold, there will be a minimum vesting of 50% of the granted performance share units; full achievement of the agreed vesting criterion will lead to a par vesting of 100% of the granted performance share units, whereas there will be a maximum vesting of 300% of the granted performance share units if the actual performance is at or above an agreed ceiling level.
 In between these levels, the vesting will be proportionate.
 Upon vesting, the beneficiaries will also receive the value of the dividends relating to the previous three years with respect to such (amount of) performance shares to which the effectively vested performance share units relate.

-It is foreseen that there is one performance share unit grant in each of the years 2015 through 2017, and the aggregate number of performance share units to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.
+It is foreseen that there is one performance share unit grant for each of the years 2018 through 2020, and the target value of the performance share units of the Chief Executive Officer is 85% of fixed pay, and 65% of fixed pay for the other members of the BGE.
 The performance share units are granted to the beneficiaries for free.